 Taking everything apart, applying wood oil and putting it back together.

 The wood oil dried very fast.
-I used my impact driver to assembly the jig.
+I used my impact driver to assemble the jig.